cuustard/Year2Notes/221 Data Engineering/Lecture 1 & 2 - Databases.md

 A Database Management System #DBMS provides efficient, reliable, convenient, safe, multi-user friendly storage access to massive amounts of persistent data.

 To represent the logic of the database, designing a database requires documentation that will be used to reveal database requirements and perform debugging/update, and maintenance with ease.

+Data Definition Language #DDL is used to create tables.
+Data Manipulation Language #DML is used to modify tables and data.

+An [[Entity]] is an object that has distinguishable attributes.
+An Entity set is a conceptual representation of entities w.r.t the same set of attributes is called an Entity Set.
+Rectangles are used to represent an entity set.
+Oval is used to represent an attribute.
+NEVER used arrows.